Far-ultraviolet COS observations are limited by XDL detector background noise.

 subtraction and the full scientific value of many datasets is not exploited.

-We are working to develop a dedicated pipeline that will perform an optimal
+We developed a dedicated pipeline that performs an optimal

 In order to accurately interpret spectral data of AGN across the observable